Binary-Blade/starter-nestjs/README.md

 ### Prerequisites

 - Node.js (v14 or later)
-- A package manager like npm or yarn
+- A package manager pnpm
+- An understanding of Docker, Redis, and Nginx basics
 - Docker and Docker Compose

 ### Installation